-Memoirs, speeches, writings, or correspondence of a person can be found by doing an author search in library catalogs using the name (enter the last name first) of the person.
-Author searches can also be used for governments, organizations, and corporations.
+Memoirs, speeches, writings, or correspondence of a person can be found by doing a Browse Search by author using the name (last name first) of the person.

-Usually, library catalog records have at least one subject heading describing the general topic of the book, video, or other material.
-Subject headings can be subdivided to indicate further topical breakdown, geographical location, time period, or the form of the composition.
-Some of the subdivisions that indicate the item is a primary source include:
+Usually, library catalog records have at least one Subject describing the general topic of the book, video, or other material.
+Subjects can be subdivided to indicate further topical breakdown, geographical location, time period, or the form of the composition.
+Some of the form subdivisions that indicate the item is a primary source include:

-Primary sources were written around the same time as an event or during a particular historical time period.
-To find contemporary writings, you can do searches in library catalogs by subject and limit to the years in question.
-A word of caution: this search strategy will not find materials that were reprinted at a later date
+Remember, primary sources were written around the same time as an event or during a particular historical time period.
+To find contemporary writings, you can do searches in the library catalog by subject and limit to the years in question.
+A word of caution: this search strategy will not find materials that were reprinted at a later date.

 Find books, articles, & more